johnnygreco/TheZoo/README.md

 	git clone https://github.com/johnnygreco/udg-zoo.git
 	```

-2. Get the contents of the `io` directory from me
+2. Get `io` directory from me and place in the `udg-zoo` directory

 3. If you don't have conda installed, get it:
 	* [conda](https://conda.io/miniconda.html)

-4. From within the udg-zoo directory, create a new conda enviornment with the necessary packages and activate the environment:
+4. From within the `udg-zoo` directory, create a new conda enviornment with the necessary packages and activate the environment:

 	```sh
 	conda env create